4 Ways to Give Your Retirement Savings a Boost

 Increase Your 401(k) Contribution

 Does your workplace offer a 401(k) match?
 If it does, it should go without saying that you should take advantage of it if so.
 Many employers match your contributions up to 6% of your salary, which is literally free money for your retirement.
-Furthermore, a 401(k) defers taxes and lets account owners contribute up to $17,000 annually if they are 49 years old or younger, or $22,500 annually if they’re 50 or older.
+Furthermore, a 401(k) defers taxes and allows account owners to contribute up to $17,000 annually if they are 49 years old or younger, or $22,500 annually if they’re 50 or older.

 If you aren’t already taking advantage of your company 401(k) and contribution match, start now.
 If you are already participating, increase your contribution rate to the maximum allowable amount or as much as you are financially able.